Tanwaiwax/APEXCalculusLT_Source/todo/README.md

 * [notes to myself](todo_tim.txt)
 * [TeX commands](todo_tex.txt) that might not be necessary if we did things correctly

-If you want to tackle one of these, let me know which file you're looking at, as well as what your contribution is.
+If tackle one of these, let me know which file you're looking at, as well as what your contribution is.